 Music is an important thing to teach your children.
 Here is a lesson in teaching your children about basic rhythm.
 It is recommended to get your children in 10 years of music lessons as it aids in brain development.
-You can check out my post on the subject.
+You can check out my post on the subject or go somewhere to teach your child how to play the guitar.
 When I first got married and moved to a new town for me, I taught kindergarten at a small private school.
 After a year of that I talked to the principal and explained that I wouldn’t continue the second year because I really didn’t feel like kindergarten was a good fit for me.
 She asked what I would do if I could create my own position at the school.
 I said I would probably enjoy teaching the arts.
 They didn’t have anyone doing that, and she embraced the concept.
 I signed on for another year where I was teaching some music and art as well as floating around and working with kids and teachers in a variety of ways.
 It really was more my style and a better fit for me.
 One of the classes I taught was music to the younger kids.
 I have a small background in music.
 I have done a lot of musical theatre and pursued music through voice lessons, choirs and our school’s select jazz choir.
 I also tried my hand at instruments.
 I tried my hand at the clarinet, trumpet, trombone, guitar and piano before I realized I had absolutely no musical talent with an instrument other than my voice.
 I had enough history to be able to teach the basics.
 One of the lessons I did with my students was a lesson on rhythm.
 I did that lesson with my kids recently too.

 I don’t know your background in music.
 You may not know much at all.
 I will try and break it down in simple terms.
 How I explained rhythm to my kids is that music has a heartbeat.
 The first thing we did was try and find our own heartbeats in our necks.
 I then sang a couple different songs and tapped the basic beat on my leg.
 They began to tap along too.
 I explained that is the heartbeat of the song.